 In addition to the bomb cyclone, the video reveals the large-scale effects of wind-stress on water on the surface of the planet.
 Replay the video and observe the dark band of water along the Texas to Florida Gulf coast, and along the Florida to North Carolina east coast.
 The dark band is the result of warmer water rising to the surface of the ocean as the upper layer of water (cooler) is pushed eastward by the prevailing northwest or westerly wind.

 This phenomenon is upwelling, a hydraulic process critical to biological production through photosynthesis.
 This circulation process brings nutrient-laden (deep) waters up to the surface where sunlight drives photosynthesis in microscopic plants.

 Play the video one more time and observe the Great Lakes coastlines.
-Note that the northwest coast of Lake Superior (Minnesota coast) and the west coast of Lake Michigan (Wisconsin coast) show upwelling of warmer bottom water to replace surface waters blown to the east by the prevailing winds.
+Note that the northwest coast of Lake Superior (Minnesota coast) and the west coast of Lake Michigan (Wisconsin coast) show darker nearshore strips of upwelling of warmer bottom water to replace surface waters blown to the east by the prevailing winds.

 Who knew that our curiosity about naming winter storms would lead to a greater understanding of biological production in the Great Lakes?